Aaja Chemnitz

 Pernille Lohmann

-Pernille Lohmann has a master’s degree in political science and has worked in the financial sector since 1994.
-In 2019, Pernille became managing director of DLR Kredit A/S, which, among other things, funds Danish industries and agriculture.
-One of Pernille’s primary focal areas is financing sustainable development, which is of central societal importance.
+Pernille Lohmann holds a master’s degree in political science (cand.polit.) and has worked in the financial sector since 1994.
+In 2019, she became CEO of DLR Kredit A/S, which finances Danish businesses and agriculture.
+One of her primary focus areas is financing the sustainable transition, a matter of significant societal importance.

 Peter Christian Kjærgaard Vesborg

-Peter Vesborg is a professor at DTU Physics, where he researches catalytic conversion and storage of energy as well as solar cells, and storage of solar energy.
+Peter Vesborg is a professor at DTU Physics, where he researches catalytic energy conversion and storage, solar cells, and solar energy storage.

-As a child, Peter built his first electric solar panel and as a PhD project he made photocatalytic energy storage (artificial photosynthesis).
-After a postdoc at Stanford, Peter founded a start-up company based on a unique technology for large-scale solar installations.
-Alongside his professorship, Peter is today also scientific director of The VILLUM Power-to-X accelerator (VPX), which supports power-to-x spinouts in spe.
+As a child, Peter built his first electric solar panel, and his PhD project focused on photocatalytic energy storage (artificial photosynthesis).
+After a postdoc at Stanford, he founded a startup based on a unique technology for large-scale solar installations.
+Alongside his professorship, Peter currently serves as Scientific Director for The VILLUM Power-to-X Accelerator (VPX), which supports power-to-x spinout ventures.

 Pilu Samuelsen